Technical FAQ

 Training

-Teaches the model using historical data
+Builds the model using historical data

 Inference

-Uses the trained model to generate predictions
+Executes the model for predictions

-Like responding to API requests in production
+Stateless API responding to requests

 3. How can I auto‑scale AI workloads?